-The word “expositional” simply means to “expound, set forth or explain.”
+The word exposition simply means to “a setting forth or explanation.”
 So expositional preaching is the explanation of Scripture that is based upon diligent study and careful exegesis of a passage.
 It is the primary call of the pastor or preacher as we see in 2 Timothy 4:2: “Preach the word!
 Be ready in season and out of season.
 Convince, rebuke, exhort, with all longsuffering and teaching.”

 Expositional preaching is important to those who believe in the verbal plenary inspiration of Scripture, which simply means that the Scriptures are the very Word of God.
 As God’s divinely inspired Word, the Scriptures need to be proclaimed and explained in the context in which they were written.

 Simply reading Psalm 119 and understanding that Scripture is “God breathed” (2 Timothy 3:16) should be enough for us to understand the importance and value of expositional preaching.
 In Psalm 119 we see many of the characteristics of God’s Word, but most of all this chapter should help us understand the importance of knowing what the Bible says and what it means, which is the goal of expositional preaching.
 If we do not understand the Bible, we cannot follow it, nor can it be a “lamp to my feet and a light to my path” (Psalm 119:105).

 The goal of expositional preaching is to declare precisely what a passage of Scripture says.
 So the sermon outline of an expository sermon will have gotten its main points and sub-points directly from the text of Scripture the preacher is expounding or explaining.